camiloleon96/Product-Review-Transcription-Service/README.md

 # Product-Review-Transcription-Service

-To keep track of the development process and decisions, I created a daily dev log in documentation/development_logs.
+TODO: add index or at least where to locate the docs To keep track of the development process and decisions, I created a daily dev log in documentation/development_logs.
 It’s basically a quick way to organize my thoughts, kind of like what I’d write in my notebook.
 It also includes tasks.

 # General description